 Bid to smuggle gold worth Rs 2.24 crore foiled

-Customs officials have recovered unclaimed gold bars worth Rs 2.24 crore that was concealed in the rear toilet of an aircraft that arrived from Dubai on Tuesday.
-Acting on a tip-off that the precious metal was being smuggled in a plane from Dubai, the sleuths rummaged the flight at the airport here, according to a statement.
+Unclaimed gold bars worth Rs 2.24 crore that was concealed in the rear toilet of an aircraft which arrived here from Dubai were recovered.
+Acting on a tip-off that the precious metal was being smuggled in a plane from Dubai, the Customs sleuths rummaged the flight at the airport here on Tuesday, a statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)